evertec/athmovil-android-sdk/README.md

 To integrate ATH Móvil’s Payment Button to your Android application follow these steps:

 ### XML
-Add the “Pay with ATH Móvil” button to your XML view.
+Add the “Pay with ATH Móvil” button to your checkout XML view.
 ```xml
 <com.evertecinc.athmovil.sdk.checkout.PayButton
     android:onClick="onClickPayButton"